 - Be fully committed to maintaining an organized pantry and refrigerator by setting up a weekly, bi-weekly or monthly time to clean them out.
 The best time to clean out your pantry and refrigerator is the day/night before trash pick up!

-Here are a Few Pantry and Refrigerator Organization Items From Amazon For You to Consider…
+Here are a Few Pantry and Refrigerator Organization Items We Found On Amazon…

 Do you have any organization tips for the pantry or the refrigerator you can’t live without?
 We’d love to hear about them!